marcusrossel/live-lightshow/README.md

 ## Using _Live Lightshow_

 _Live Lightshow_ requires you to know a couple of simple concepts to get the most out of this utility.
-To learn about how to use and/or develop for it, check out the following guides:
+To learn about how to use and/or develop for it, check out the [Documentation](https://github.com/marcusrossel/live-lightshow/tree/master/Documentation), containing guides like:

 * [Getting Started](https://github.com/marcusrossel/live-lightshow/blob/master/Documentation/User/Getting%20Started.md)
 * [Creating Presets](???)